remg427/misp42splunk/docs/mispgetioc.md

 ## custom command mispgetioc version 2.0
 This custom command must be the first of a search (or a sub-search).
 The results are displayed in a table that contains:

-    + always following fields = ['event_id','timestamp', 'type', 'category', 'to_ids', 'value', 'object_id']
+    + always following fields = ['event_id','timestamp', 'type', 'category', 'to_ids', 'value', 'object_id', 'event_tag', 'tags']
-    + and a column by types either with a value or empty
+    + and a column by type either with a value or empty

 So the output can be immediately reused in a search without complex transforms